sarusso/Luna/README.md

 ## Data Types

-### TimePoint
+### Dimensional Data Types

+#### Space(Base):
+A Space.
+It is defined by its dimensions labels, cardinality and names

+#### Coordinates(Base):
+A coordinates list.
+If contextualized in a Space with labels, each coordinate will also have its own label and it will be accessible by label.
+In practical terms, by "contextualized in a Space" means to extend a Space object or to be base classes together with a Space object.'''

+#### Point(Coordinates, Space):
+A point in a n-dimensional space with some coordinates

+#### Region(Space):
+A Region in a n-dimensional space.
+It can be both floating or anchored.
+Shape and Span are mandatory.
+Anchor is optional.

+#### Slot(Region)
+A Slot is a particular type of region, which has an hyper-rectangular shape.
+It is basically an interval (https://en.wikipedia.org/wiki/Interval_(mathematics)#Multi-dimensional_intervals).
+In addition to the Span (which in this case is a SlotSpan) also start and end are required, and they must be Points referred to the space where the slot lives in.
+You can omit one of the triplet start-end-span and it will be automatically computed.
+Please not that the slot is always intended to be with left included, right excluded.

+#### TimePoint(Point)
-The Time Point is one of the most basic data structures.
-As the name suggest it is a point in time.
+A point in a 1-dimensional space, the time.
+The Time Point is one of the most importan data structures in Luna, as the time is in our nature a very preferred dimension.
 The time dimension in Luna is represented trought the epoch seconds using a float value, and the 't' label.
 However, the TimePoint supports as well time zones and the initialization using a date time argument (even if it is not a good practice for massive initializations, as the datetime is anyway converted to a epoch timestamp under the hood).

 Valid initalizations are: